Private wealth disputes solicitors

 The importance of good advice

-Disputes about Wills, estates and trusts can be emotionally charged, particularly when the people involved are family members.
+Disputes about wills, estates and trusts can be emotionally charged, particularly when the people involved are family members.
 When the estate or trust has significant value, the dispute can also be hotly contested.
 These disputes are technical in nature and there is the potential to make mistakes, such as providing insufficient evidence, that can prove very expensive.

 This is why it’s very important to have the support and reassurance of our expert legal advice.
 We make sure you understand your rights and responsibilities, the merits of your case and the likelihood of a successful outcome.
 We will work hard to help you put matters right, ideally without having to go to court, whilst using a calm and sensitive approach to help preserve family relationships where possible.